gfelixc/maritime/README.md

 Make sure you have all the dependencies installed in the expected version by running the command `make init`

 ## Assumptions

 - Application will evolve beyond a simple CRUD
 - UNLOC refers to the United Nations Code for Trade and Transport Locations (UN/LOCODE).
 Which is a [five-character code system](https://uncefact.unece.org/pages/viewpage.action?pageId=17830748) that provides a coded representation for the names of ports, airports, inland clearance depots, inland freight terminals and other transport related locations which are used for the movement of goods for trade. ([source](https://unece.org/trade/uncefact/unlocode))
 - Timezones must exist in the IANA Database
 - UNLOCS list must contain the UNLOC used as field name in data json
+- File to be processed is already available somehow (meaning no uploads required)

+## Notes

+- The application configuration is mostly hard coded.
+Application configuration is a crucial feature to make explicit its dependencies and enable multiple environments.
+Not prioritized due time constrains.
+- For demo purposes the application is boot with a filesystem data ports volume, it means that application will find the file in the filesystem.
+There is an additional implementation of S3Volume to simulate a real implementation with a cloud storage.

+## Running tests

+Unit tests:
+- `make tests`

+Integration tests:
+- `docker-compose up`
+- `make integration-tests`

 ## Development commands